hiteshbandhu/notes-ai-and-tech/ai/O'Reilly - what we learned from building llm apps.md

 >Finally, there’s cost. `The Transformer’s inference cost scales quadratically` (or linearly in both space and time) with context length.
 Just because there exists a model that could read your organization’s entire Google Drive contents before answering each question doesn’t mean that’s a good idea.
 Consider an analogy to how we use RAM: we still read and write from disk, even though there exist compute instances with [RAM running into the tens of terabytes](https://aws.amazon.com/ec2/instance-types/high-memory/).

+####  Tuning and optimizing workflows

+Some things to try

+- An explicit planning step, as tightly specified as possible.
+Consider having predefined plans to choose from (c.f. https://youtu.be/hGXhFa3gzBs?si=gNEGYzux6TuB1del).
+- Rewriting the original user prompts into agent prompts.
+Be careful, this process is lossy!
+- Agent behaviors as linear chains, DAGs, and State-Machines; different dependency and logic relationships can be more and less appropriate for different scales.
+Can you squeeze performance optimization out of different task architectures?
+- Planning validations; your planning can include instructions on how to evaluate the responses from other agents to make sure the final assembly works well together.
+- Prompt engineering with fixed upstream state—make sure your agent prompts are evaluated against a collection of variants of what may happen before.

+#### Prioritize deterministic workflows for now

+While AI agents can dynamically react to user requests and the environment, their non-deterministic nature makes them a challenge to deploy.
+Each step an agent takes has a chance of failing, and the chances of recovering from the error are poor.

+Make plans.
+This allows each step to be more predictable and reliable.
+Benefits include:

+- Generated plans can serve as few-shot samples to prompt or finetune an agent.
+- Deterministic execution makes the system more reliable, and thus easier to test and debug.
+Furthermore, failures can be traced to the specific steps in the plan.
+- Generated plans can be represented as directed acyclic graphs (DAGs) which are easier, relative to a static prompt, to understand and adapt to new situations.

+#### Don't rely on tempe